isaracorp/Toolkit-Samples/xmssmt/README.md

 done with the private key.
 The rest of the steps are left up to the underlying system.

-There's also an `xmss_detach` sample showing you how to detach parts of a private key so they can be distributed between processes.
+There's also an `xmssmt_detach` sample showing you how to detach parts of a private key so they can be distributed between processes, and an `xmssmt_verify_from_public` sample showing you how to retrieve parameters from an existing public key for verification.

 Here is the simplest way to use the samples: